 A 3.77-acre laydown yard utilized for the staging of construction materials and equipment is planned on an open area northeast of the spillway (Figure 4).
 Already-established roads will be used to drive equipment to staging area.
 This project does not require a borrow site.
 A Temporary Construction Easement (TCE) is a temporary right to perform construction on the property of another party.
 A 75' wide TCE around the trench would be necessary to facilitate access to heavy machinery and stockpile excavated soils temporarily.
 Temporarily stockpiled soil would be reused to cover the new gasline, fill in areas where gasline is removed permanently, or graded within the TCE.
 The TCE also includes several other minor areas required to facilitate construction-related tasks (e.g., vehicle access, gasline fabrication, etc.) outside of the 75' wide corridor, as illustrated in Figure 4.
+The gasline will be installed in sections and open trench segments will have the gasline quickly placed and buried.
+If the gasline is unable to be backfilled quickly, then protection measures will be put in place to protect wildlife and workers (section 4.2, environmental commitment # 23).
 No new roads will be created, and crew members will use existing maintenance roads for access.